johnwargo/johnwargo-static-11ty/src/posts/2025/outlook-pastel-categories-macos.md

 Next, select the option to clear data for **Experimental Features** and click the **Clear** button.

 When I did this and restarted Outlook, all my solid category colors came back; the pastels are gone.

+## Postscript

+I made the change described above and it worked for me, **but only temporarily.** Sigh.
+Clearing experimental features clears them from the local config, but then Outlook pulls them down from the server some time later.
+So, the next morning when I started outlook the pastels were back.

+I performed the reset steps again, restarted Outlook,  and the pastels came back a few minutes later.

+What a horrible, horrible experience.
+Why would Microsoft even consider forcing pale/muted colors for categories when I've used solid colors in Outlook for DECADES.
+It's a ridiculous change and as far as I can tell there's no getting around it.
+WTF?

+Searching around I found a Microsoft Feedback site with feedback called [Calendar Category Colors Only Pastel Now!](https://feedbackportal.microsoft.com/feedback/idea/6ae6581c-7bf8-ef11-a4dd-7c1e52c1c6b2){target="_blank"}.
+Follow that link and make your voice heard if you hate this 'feature' as much as I do.